 Alex Galvin, Senior Education Lead, SSAT, writes…

-In this series we are sharing advice for new teachers from Geoff Barton, headteacher of King Edward VI School on how to make a success of your early months in teaching.
+In this series we are sharing advice for new teachers from Geoff Barton, former headteacher of King Edward VI School on how to make a success of your early months in teaching.
 This fourteenth and final piece of the series contains six general tips for surviving the first year, including advice from those who’ve been there and done it.

 More than many jobs, teaching can be an exhausting one.
 Not many people who aren’t teachers realise this.
 They just see the apparently short working day and the generous holidays.
 They think it’s easy.